Countly/countly-sdk-android/Documentation.md

 * `ModulePush` decodes incoming push notifications sent from Countly server through Firebase Cloud Messaging.
 * `ModuleRequests` is just a single place to construct and set up network requests.
-* `ModuleSessions` has logic responsible for automatic session control: start a session when first `Activity` is started, end it when last `Activity` is stopped.
+* `ModuleSessions` has logic responsible for session control: start a session when first `Activity` is started or `Countly.session()` is called, hold session instance, end it when last `Activity` is stopped.
 * `ModuleViews` is responsible for automatic view recording, that is recording a view named after `Activity` class name starting it on `Activity` start and stoping it on `Activity` view.